Frequently Asked Questions

 What can I do to prepare my eyes for surgery?

-Research has shown that the use of ocular lubricants (artificial tears) before surgery improves the results of laser eye surgery.
-You can start using lubricant drops at least one week prior to surgery at least 3 times per day.
-There are many different types but we have found that Optive Fusion, Systane Hydration or Bion Tears work well in single dose containers (no preservative).
-When booking for surgery you will be given a pre-operative instruction letter.
-If you have been told that dry eye is an issue for you then it can help to start taking an omega-3 fatty acid supplement (fish oil or flaxseed oil) at 2-3 capsules per day.
+Research has shown the use of preservative free ocular lubricants (artificial tears) pre-surgery improves your results.
+You can start using lubricant drops one week prior to surgery 3 times a day.
+We recommend Optive Fusion, Systane Hydration or Blink Intensive Tears .
+Once booked in for surgery you will be given a pre-operative instruction letter.
+If you have been told that dry eye is an issue for you then it can help to start taking an omega-3 supplement (fish oil or flaxseed oil).

 Why do contact lenses need to be left out before the surgery?

 Contact lenses may alter the natural curvature of the cornea.
-To have accurate results it’s essential that lenses are left out prior to consultation and surgery.
+To have accurate results it is essential lenses are left out prior to your consultation and surgery.

 How long does the surgery take?

-The surgery itself takes approximately 20 minutes per eye but you will be here for about 2-3 hours in total.
+The procedure takes around 20 minutes, but you will need to be available for 2-3 hours.

 What happens if I move my eye during the laser treatment?

-Our state-of-the-art SCHWIND AMARIS 1050RS laser incorporates an active infra red 6-dimensional eye tracking system.
-This highly sophisticated safety device tracks tiny eye movements and guides the laser to follow them.
-This makes sure that the laser treats the correct areas of your eye.
-The eye tracker incorporates advanced multi dimensional video tracking and reads the exact position of your eye hundreds of times per second.
-The eye tracker forces the laser to stop treatment if your eye moves outside the laser treatment range.
+Our SCHWIND AMARIS 1050RS laser incorporates an active infra-red 6-dimensional eye tracking system, a highly sophisticated safety device tracking tiny eye movements, guiding the laser to follow them.
+This ensures the laser treats the correct areas of your eye.
+The eye tracker incorporates reads the exact position of your eye hundreds of times per second and is forced to stop if your eye moves outside the laser treatment range.

 How long until the flap is secure?